Designing Accessible Futures

 ABOUT THE PROGRAM

-North York Arts and The Cyborg Circus Project present a City of Toronto Cultural Hotspot Signature Program.
+North York Arts and The Cyborg Circus Project present a City of Toronto Cultural Hotspot Signature Program, with support from the Ontario Arts Council.

 Designing Accessible Futures is a free six-month virtual mentorship program for Deaf, *Mad or Disabled artists living in Toronto.